 Established in 1937, Siena College is a Roman Catholic liberal arts college that is affiliated with the Order of Friars Minor.
 It was named after Saint Bernardino of Siena, a 15th-century Italian Franciscan friar.
 Is it home to the St. Bernardine of Siena Friary and is located in Loudonville, New York.

 Siena College has three schools that offer over 20 degrees in a variety of subjects.
 The school focuses on liberal arts, business, and science degrees, forming a foundation of study that is firmly rooted in the Franciscan tradition while also offering real-world degrees that offer job opportunities.
+Here are a few more details:

 This school has distinct Catholic services, such as a Campus Ministry and a chapel that provides Mass, but it is a school that offers opportunities and organizations for all students.
 The Student Senate is the best known and most treasured of these.
 It acts as a go-between for the faculty, students, and the administration.
 It is responsible for the oversight of clubs and club fees, as well as communicating concerns to the administration.